ahmedzbyr/taealam/tf_modules/datastream/examples/create_ds_stream/README.md

 ## Source Configuration

-We have give 3 types of source configurations
+Configure the source from which Datastream will read data.
+We first create a `source_connection_profile` using the `connection_profile` module which can used here.
+We then can have give 3 types of source configurations

 - MySQL
 - PostgreSQL